Pop Evil

 Pop Evil is an American rock band that was formed in North Muskegon, Michigan, in 2001 by Leigh Kakaty.
 The band's roots reside in TenFive, a group formed in the late-1990s by Kakaty and guitarist Jason Reed.

-Pop Evil won the Radio Contraband Rock Radio Award for "Song of the Year" for "Trenches" in 2013.
+Pop Evil has several songs that topped the Billboard Mainstream Rock charts, including "Trenches" and "Waking Lions".

 History

 Early years (2001–2007)

 The band was formed from pieces of other Michigan bands in 2001, including a group known as TenFive, which consisted of Kakaty, guitarists Tom Grasman and Jason Reed, bassist James Schaap, and drummer Dylan Allison.
 As TenFive, Kakaty and Reed recorded a debut album, Severn, and another EP, Dam Electro, on their own independent label.
 Shortly thereafter, TenFive broke up and Kakaty founded Pop Evil with Allison.

 Kakaty and the members of Pop Evil endured years of playing the clubs without much to show for it.
 Kakaty said "It was years of bologna sandwiches, playing so many cover shows until the early morning hours because we needed money to make good demos."
 The singer also endured his share of heartache when his girlfriend died in tragic circumstances in 2004.